mikiec84/rankAndRetreiveDemo/block/README.md

 ## Step 8 :

-Copy the block code in the text area from here, and save it.
-Update the Watson Visual Recognition API credentials on the code ( As per step 4 of "Watson Rank and Retrieve API" section in main README file)
+Copy the [block code](https://github.com/AravindNico/rankAndRetreiveDemo/blob/master/block/cameraBlock.js) in the text area from here, and save it.
+Update the Watson Rank and Retrieve API credentials on the code
+( As per step 4 of "Watson Rank and Retrieve API" section in main README file)

 ## Step 9 :